lucidsoftware/lucid-programming-competition-2018/problems/dungeoncrawler/description.md

 > Note: A dungeon may require treasures that don't exist or are unobtainable

+> Note: All dungeon names and treasure names only contain lowercase `a-z`.

 The NPC has told many adventurers about these treasures, so time is of the essence.
-You decide that the first treasure you should get will be the treasure which requires completing the fewest dungeons.
-The next treasure will then be the next fewest (remembering that you may already have some treasures at this point.) *If there are two or more equally good choices for the next treasure, choose the alphabetically least one.*
+In order to enter a dungeon, you must have the required treasures.
+When deciding which treasures to collect first you choose the one that requires you to visit the smallest number of dungeons.
+If there are two or more equally good choices, visit the dungeons in alphabetical order.

 > Note: You may not have to complete every dungeon to collect all the requested treasures